ai4ce/RAP/README.md

    > We use `torch.compile` for acceleration and reducing memory and its `triton` backend only supports Linux.
 When `torch.compile` is enabled for a module, it will seem to stuck for a while during its first and last forward pass in the first epoch of training and validating depending on how high your CPU's single-core performance is.
 Windows and older PyTorch versions might work if you set `args.compile_model = False` and make sure `args.compile = False` when you run the code, but it might be buggy, slower, and consume more memory, so it is not recommended.

 4. Install packages.
-This might take a while as it involves compiling two CUDA extensions.
+This might take a while as it involves compiling three CUDA extensions.

    ```sh
    pip install -r requirements.txt